 Is an Italy road trip calling your name?
 If you’ve visited the biggies like Rome, Venice and Florence, it’s time to travel on a boomer road trip to Northern Italy that’s slightly off-the-beaten-path.
-Fly into Milan, then come along with us on a road trip to Italy that includes delightful stops in unexpected Italian destinations.
+Fly into Milan, then come along with us on a road trip to Italy that included delightful stops in unexpected Italian destinations.

 We’ll be adding more great road trip ideas for Northern Italy so be sure to bookmark this page.
 Or subscribe to our weekly broadcast so you’ll be the first to know!

 Begin in Milan

 Our trip began with a business class flight to Milan Malpensa Airport.
 After a night

 Italy Travel Planning Resources

 Need help weeding through the immense and often outdated information found on the internet?
 Click on our own page of Italy Travel Planning Resources to plan your road trip in Italy.